CRAZYFAN125/My-First-FPS/README.md

 Like any medicine, it has its value, replenishing health by as much as 10%, but taking all ammunition.
 Well, what more can we say?
 > You want medicine, get out of the money ...

+##### Laser Gun

+This Plasma Laser will meltdown enemys to their dead.

+##### Auto Cannon
+It is a momentary cannon that fires at the closest enemy, dealing 1.5 damage to enemies, unfortunately it fires a maximum of 10 bullets...

 #### Similitude

 Item|Ammo|Atacks